rachxh/rachxh/README.md

 ### Hi there 👋, my name is Rachel
 --Full stack web developer in making

-I am on a new journey of becoming a developer.
-Currently, I am studying full-stack web development in Helsinki.
-I really enjoy learning languages and frameworks like javascript and React, as well as wireframing, UI, UX, and design in general.
+I am currently studying full-stack web development in Helsinki.
+I really enjoy learning programming languages and frameworks like javascript and React, as well as prototype, UI, UX, and design in general.
 <a href="https://gifs.alphacoders.com/gifs/view/209541"><img src="https://giffiles.alphacoders.com/209/209541.gif"></a>
 ### Skills and Experience:
 * ⚛️ REACT